Motoring Offences Fees - dealt with only in the magistrate's court

 The sting in the tail here is that, even if the application is successful, the costs that can be recovered are limited to legal fees and these fees, in turn, are capped at Legal Aid rates.
 For this reason, it is extremely unusual for an acquitted defendant who has been paying privately for his defence to recover the costs of successfully defending himself, let alone for his lost earnings or otherwise for time spent preparing his case.
 In addition, only individuals (as opposed to companies and other organisations) can recover these limited defence costs in the Crown Court and Magistrates’ Court.

 Finally, to be able to receive defence costs in the crown court, the defendant must have applied for legal aid, and then be determined to be ineligible to receive it.
 That is right - without a determination of ineligibility for legal aid, no costs can be recovered in the event of an acquittal.
-The recoverable costs will be less than 20% in most cases.
+The recoverable costs will be less than 10 % to 20% in most cases.

 Fees recoverable in respect of work done by advocates in the Crown Court will not exceed the fees set out in the relevant cost’s rules and regulations.
 If you require more details, please ask us.